Cirrent/ccm_documentation_stage/docs/ccm-api-guide.rst

 Subscribes to the topic number and starts receiving messages, any incoming messages will trigger an event.
 Messages can be read with a GET{#} command.

-.. note:: it is a stateless feature as your device will request a subscription to the MQTT broker, but it will not retain information about its current state.
+.. note:: It is a stateless feature as your device will request a subscription to the MQTT broker, but it will not retain information about its current state.

-.. note:: sending a message to a topic to which the device is subscribed results in the broker sending a copy back to the module.
+.. note:: Sending a message to a topic to which the device is subscribed results in the broker sending a copy back to the module.

 Example 1: